-This article is one of the 112 cases of the blue economy.
+This article is one of 112 cases in the blue economy.

-This article is part of a list of 112 innovations that shape the blue economy.
-It is part of a vast effort to Gunter Pauli to stimulate business spirit, competitiveness and employment in free software.
-For more information on the origin of Zeri.
+This article is part of a list of 112 innovations shaping the blue economy.
+It is part of a broader effort by Gunter Pauli to stimulate entrepreneurship, competitiveness, and employment in free software.
+For more information on the origins of ZERI.

-These articles have been sought, written by Gunter Pauli and updated and translated by the Blue Economy teams as well as the community.
+These articles were researched and written by Gunter Pauli and updated and translated by the blue economy teams and the community.

-If you wish to contribute, where to bring us back errors of writing, translations or content, please contact us.
+If you wish to contribute, or report any errors in writing, translation or content, please contact us.

 The market